haydensterling05/portfolio/README.md

 - Multi-class classification
 - Feature Extraction (DINOv2)
 - Large language models
-- Various APIs
+- APIs
 - Excel

 #### Project 2: Survey Data Analysis
 I completed this project as a final exam for one of my DS classes at Northwestern.

-I worked with a large dataset of over 1000 students and extracted useful insights relating to student social behavior.
+I worked with a large dataset of over 1000 student responses and extracted useful insights relating to student social behavior.
 Using various statistical methods and analysesl I validated my results and created visualizations to display my work.
 I worked with two other peers and collaborated using R.

 [Survey_Data_Analysis](survey_data_analysis_project/survey_data_analysis.html)